tengstrand/lein-polylith/readme.md

   Butler Lampson

 The statement means something like “It is easier to move a problem around than it is to solve it” (see [indirections](https://en.wikipedia.org/wiki/Indirection)).
 With the Polylith design you get decoupling “for free” via the component’s interfaces which reduces the need for layers to a minimum.
-It also makes reusability and replacement of code a natural part of your daily work.
+It also makes reuse and replacement of code a natural part of your daily work.

 ### Test doubles